cr2940/SWE1D_barrier_hbox/README.md

 Please download solver.py file under cr2940/pyclaw to run the zero-width barrier simulations.

-Note that many of these scripts were set up to make nice movies and output much more often than is probably necessary.

 Examples
 ========
  - Simulation examples: all files that start with sill_....py are setup files for specific simulations.
- - Distinguishing '...cellwall' vs '...highwall': the cellwall files model the barrier as bathymetry jump with single cell-width while highwall files are the zero-width wall and use the h-box method.
  - Wall on edge (sill_edge.py, shallow...redistribute.py): These are simulations where barrier/wall is on edge of grid cell
- - Conservation of mass (mass_conservation.ipynb): Demonstration that the wave redistribution method maintains conservation.
-Includes a jump in depth at x = -0.2 with zero momentum, which is the initial condition of the classic dam-break problem. (only for wall on edge)
- - On every output of ...highwall.py simulation there will be printout of change in mass, which is 10^-16
- - See Clawpack website (clawpack.org) and Pyclaw on how to make your own simulation (i.e. how to work with cellwall highwall files)
+ - See Clawpack website (clawpack.org) and Pyclaw on how to make your own simulation (modifying setup files)